tarowatanabe/cicada/doc/hypergraph.rst

   ::

     {
-     "tail" : [node-id, node-id, ...],
+     "tail" : [node-id, node-id, ...], (optional)
      "feature" : {"feature-name" : FLOAT, "feature-name2" : FLOAT, ... }, (optional)
      "attribute" : {"attribute-name" : ATTRIBUTE, "attribute-name2" : ATTRIBUTE, ...}, (optional)
      "rule" : rule-id (zero indicating no-rule == invalid hypergraph) }

   The "tail" field is a list of node in a hypergraph.
+No tails implies "source nodes."
   The "feature" field is a list of key-value pair, consisting of JSON string and FLOAT value.
   The "attribuete" field is a list of key-value pair, consisting of